zeelot/kohana-media/guide/media-module/index.md

 # Media Module

-The media module takes advantage of Kohana's Cascading Filesystem to server media files of any kind.
+The media module takes advantage of Kohana's Cascading Filesystem to serve media files of any kind.
 It does not focus on compressing, concatinating, or compiling files.

 # Packaged media files with modules